ahotchkin/react-fitness-backend/dev-log.md

     * Exercises array is not cleared out when user logs out, is updated when new user logs in
 - [x] Logout should redirect to “/“
 - [x] If I’m in “/meals/meal_id/foods” and I refresh, the URL stays the same but it refreshes as “/foods”
-- [ ] Do I need to get info from the database in each individual container to ensure it is fetched if page refreshes?
+- [x] Do I need to get info from the database in each individual container to ensure it is fetched if page refreshes?
 Currently having issues where foods are not always in state and need to go back to MainContainer to fetch them.
+    * Added conditional in Foods to ensure foods display properly
-- [ ] Add Food and MealFood Update form doesn't allow you to press "enter" with decimal, however user can click "Update"
+- [x] Add Food and MealFood Update form doesn't allow you to press "enter" with decimal, however user can click "Update"
-- [ ] Search feature doesn't work if a space is added
+- [x] Search feature doesn't work if a space is added
-- [ ] Do I still need to pass diaryDate in location state or is date working since it's in MainContainer?

 QUESTIONS
 - [ ] Is there a way to redirect to “/“ for all routes except “/login” and “/signup” if not logged in?
+- [ ] Do I still need to pass diaryDate in location state or is date working since it's in MainContainer?

 * Globetrotter part 7 - 1:06 into it (starting with /trips/new route) - left off